Morgan County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you can still get your car back, but you'll need someone else to retrieve it for you.

-- Have someone else pick it up: A friend or family member with a valid license can pick up the vehicle on your behalf.
+- Have a licensed friend or family member retrieve it: A friend or family member with a valid license can pick up the vehicle on your behalf.

 - They need: